mhzen/personal-site/content/_index.md

 </center>

 ## Hello There
 I’m Hammam.
-A student from Indonesia.

-Things I do:
-- Take electronics apart (and sometimes put them back together)
+- An Electronics and Instrumentation student at Universitas Gadjah Mada
-- Tinker with hardware and repair old devices (_reduce, repair, recycle!_)
+- Enjoying programming, self-hosting, and tinkering with hardware and electronics.
-- Write code for automation, data processing, and small tools using shell and python
-- Self‑hosting services and managing personal infrastructure
-- Learning about embedded systems and (slowly) contributing to open source projects
+- Interested in embedded systems and IoT.
-- Play around with retro-computing and digital archiving
+- In my free time I like to read, wrte, and play video games.

 This site is where I share projects, notes, and experiments.